Independent wallet safety guide

 This is an independent educational hub for Cake Wallet-related safety questions.
 It helps users slow down before downloads, restore flows, backup decisions, and support claims.

-Is this official Cake Wallet support?
+Is this official support?

 Does this site collect wallet data?